Trainings

 Click here to be notified about the next scheduled program.

-Geared toward individuals with some experience in the profession, and a desire to obtain a Class A Wastewater Designer License, this training prepares individuals to sit for the exam and covers the administrative rules for licensure of a Class A License Designer.
+Geared toward individuals with little to no experience in the profession, and a desire to obtain a Class A Wastewater Designer License, this training prepares individuals to sit for the exam and covers the administrative rules for licensure of a Class A License Designer.

+This workshop is targeted to individuals who have passed the Class A Licensed Designer written exam and are preparing to take the Class A Soils Exam to become a Licensed Designer in Vermont.
+Although this workshop is approved for Continuing Education credits for already licensed designers, it is targeted and taught towards professionals just entering the licensed designer program.
 Participants will focus on important soil properties in the field related to soil drainage and on-site waste disposal, including soil texture, color, redoximorphic features, soil structures and permeability.
 Participants will evaluate and identify soil characteristics using standards appropriate to Vermont wastewater system design, as well as describe soils and estimate seasonal high water table levels.
-This classroom portion of this training has been approved for four (4) Continuing Education credits by VT ANR.
+The VT Department of Environmental Drinking Water and Groundwater Protection Division has approved this for four (4) Soils and one (1) Non-Soils Continuing Education credits.

 This training contains no sessions